sargunv/typescript-config/README.md

 ### Node projects:

-This project extends the generic preset for a modern Node environment.
+This preset extends the generic preset for a modern Node environment.

 In tsconfig.json: